INVITATION – ASEANCham-EU Seminar on the 13th November in Brussels (hybrid)

 17:55 – 18:00 Closing Remarks & Event Wrap-Up

 · H.E.
 Ambassador (ret.)
-Michael MATTHIESSEN, Vice-Chair of ASEANcham-EU
+Andrew JACOBS, Advisory Board member of ASEANcham-EU

 18:00 – 19:00 Networking Reception